celo-org/docs/blog/12-12-2022-advance-hardhat-configuration-on-celo-using-plugins/advance-hardhat-configuration-on-celo-using-plugins.md

 ```

-The above set of tests cover for “Beneficiaries.sol”  and “Bank.sol” contracts.
+The above set of tests cover for **“Beneficiaries.sol”**  and “Bank.sol” contracts.
 Let’s examine the code so you can better understand the structure.
-We are using the deployments information from the “00_deploy.js” when we call “await deployments.fixtures([‘Beneficiaries’])”, the script is run and it returns deployment information for which of the valid tags we specify.
+We are using the deployments information from the “00_deploy.js” when we call **“await deployments.fixtures([‘Beneficiaries’])”**, the script is run and it returns deployment information for which of the valid tags we specify.
 In this case ‘Beneficiaries’.
 We also have access to the "namedAccount" we used earlier by destructuring the returned values.

 ```bash
 const { deployer, child_1, child_2 } = await getNamedAccounts();
 ```

 Thereafter, we get a single contract object by calling the “getContract” method provided by the plugin.